timvieira/blog/content/binary-heaps.md

 ```

 **Updating $w_k$** boils down to fixing intermediate sums that (transitively)
-  depend on $w_k$.
-I won't go into all of the details here, instead I'll give
+  depend on $w_k.$ I won't go into all of the details here, instead I'll give
   code (below).
 I'd like to quickly point out that the term "parents" is not
-  great for our purposes because they are the *dependents*: when an input
+  great for our purposes because they are actually the *dependents*: when an
-  changes the value the parents, grand parents, great grand parents, etc, become
+  input changes the value the parents, grand parents, great grand parents, etc,
-  stale and need to be recomputed bottom up (from the leaves).
-The code below
+  become stale and need to be recomputed bottom up (from the leaves).
+The code
-  implements the update method for changing the value of $w_k$ and runs in
+  below implements the update method for changing the value of $w_k$ and runs in
   $\mathcal{O}(\log n)$ time.